If you've got one bring it! HiT works with:

 Here is where we went with this, and why we decided to risk double, triple, or even quadruple counting of steps.
 Our team members are all fans of step and activity tracking.
 I myself use Samsung's Gear which counts steps and activities most of my day.
 However, at night the Gear seems a bit heavy, so for sleep I like to use my Fitbit Flex and because it is light I sometimes prefer to wear my Flex during the day rather than the Gear.
 Yet, because I use an Android smartphone with Samsung Health enabled, when I carry my phone it too is counting steps.
 And to make things even more complicated I prefer to use the Nokia Steele watch with step and activity tracker when I go out dancing at night... it is much more fashionable.

-Okay, so you get that we've also struggled with the dilema...but here is the conclusion...we decided to let you be the one to decide when to wear which device and when to leave your phone on the counter or at your desk when you are wearing a Fitbit tracker, assuming you have either Samsung Health or Apple Healthkit enabled.
+Okay, so you get that we've also struggled with the dilemma...but here is the conclusion...we decided to let you be the one to decide when to wear which device.
 We think you are the best person to make those decisions.

 If you don’t see the healthcare provider, coach or family member in your list, see "How do I add a healthcare provider, coach or family member so I can share my data?".

-Whomever you shared with will see only the data you shared based on the date ranges you entered and the health parameter you selected.
+Whomever you shared with will see only the data you shared based on the date range you entered and the health parameter you selected.
 Their view of your data is much like your view.
 They have a table with rows containing only the data you shared.
-They can graph the data you shared using the same graphs you have in HiT.

 You can also contact us with the healthcare provider’s, coach's, or family/friend's name and email address and we’ll contact them on your behalf.
 However, we recommend you go through the Add a Provider or Add a Coach+Family to My HiT Team process first, so your provider or coach knows that a patient or client or family/friend of their's wants to use HiT to share data.